Caiguoqing-1996/LGConformer/README.md

 This is a PyTorch implementation of the LGConformer architecture for MI-EEG classification.

-The code for the LGConformer algorithm is provided here.
 The full version of the code will be compiled and supplemented after the paper is accepted.